Billy Bob Thornton

 Billy Bob Thornton was born on August 4, 1955, in Hot Springs, Arkansas.
 Brought up in suburban Arkansas, he moved to Los Angeles, California, determined to make his living as an actor.
-Initially surviving working odd jobs and writing scripts, Thornton made his film debut in the wilderness thriller Hunter's Blood (1987).
-That same year, he was cast in the television movie The Man Who Broke a 1,000 Chains alongside Sonia Braga, Val Kilmer and Kyra Sedgwick.
+Initially surviving by working odd jobs and writing scripts, Thornton made his film debut in the wilderness thriller Hunter's Blood (1987).
+That same year he was cast in the television movie The Man Who Broke a 1,000 Chains alongside Sonia Braga, Val Kilmer and Kyra Sedgwick.

 On the movie's production set, Thornton first began developing the character of Karl Childers, a hulking, slow-witted, but well-intentioned man in the tradition of John Steinbeck's Lennie from the classic Of Mice and Men.
 He played Karl Childers on stage in the form of a dramatic monologue, and in 1993, he used the character in a short film entitled Some Folks Call It a Sling Blade, directed by George Hickenlooper.

-In the fall of 2001, Thornton released his first CD, Private Radio, and began an American tour.
-That same year, he starred in a string of movies, including the comedy Bandits, costarring Bruce Willis and Cate Blanchett; the offbeat The Man Who Wasn't There, made by filmmaking brothers Joel and Ethan Coen and co-starring Frances McDormand and James Gandolfini; and the dark drama Monster's Ball, co-starring Halle Berry, in which Thornton played a racist prison guard.
+Thornton starred in a string of movies in 2001, including the comedy Bandits, co-starring Bruce Willis and Cate Blanchett; the offbeat The Man Who Wasn't There, made by filmmaking brothers Joel and Ethan Coen and co-starring Frances McDormand and James Gandolfini; and the dark drama Monster's Ball, co-starring Halle Berry, with Thornton playing a hate-filled prison guard who ventures down a more humane path.
 The latter two films earned Thornton twin Golden Globe nods, for best actor in a comedy and best actor in a drama, respectively.